ErikBsly/Dielectric-Mirror/README.md

 # Dielectric-Mirror
-Compute the reflective properties of a dielectric mirror
+Compute the reflective properties of a dielectric mirror using the Julia language.